 Field-hunting tip

-Look in oxidized vanadium deposits country — that is the host setting where orthominasragrite typically forms.
+Look in oxidized vanadium deposits country, the host setting where orthominasragrite typically forms.
 If you start seeing pascoite, shoderite, gypsum in float, you are in the right ground.
 Field specimens usually show a microcrystalline crusts, granular aggregates habit, so train your eye for that shape before scanning the outcrop.